ystk/debian-python2.7/Doc/howto/logging.rst

 cause the application using logging to terminate prematurely.

 :class:`SystemExit` and :class:`KeyboardInterrupt` exceptions are never
 swallowed.
-Other exceptions which occur during the :meth:`emit` method of a :class:`Handler` subclass are passed to its :meth:`handleError` method.
+Other exceptions which occur during the :meth:`~Handler.emit` method of a :class:`Handler` subclass are passed to its :meth:`~Handler.handleError` method.

-The default implementation of :meth:`handleError` in :class:`Handler` checks to see if a module-level variable, :data:`raiseExceptions`, is set.
+The default implementation of :meth:`~Handler.handleError` in :class:`Handler` checks to see if a module-level variable, :data:`raiseExceptions`, is set.
 If set, a traceback is printed to :data:`sys.stderr`.
 If not set, the exception is swallowed.

-**Note:** The default value of :data:`raiseExceptions` is ``True``.
+.. note:: The default value of :data:`raiseExceptions` is ``True``.
 This is because during development, you typically want to be notified of any exceptions that occur.
 It's advised that you set :data:`raiseExceptions` to ``False`` for production usage.

-.. currentmodule:: logging

 .. _arbitrary-object-messages: